 Edge of Protection

-Hard refusal lines & vulnerable-user governance
+Hard refusal lines and vulnerable-user governance where capability yields to restraint.

 Purpose